-After soaking up the knowledge through video lectures and reading materials, you are usually met with a quiz that will test your knowledge.
-Depending on the course, the first learning week might not include a quiz, but every course on Coursera (that I’ve seen) has included quizzes at some point in the curriculum.
-Peer-graded assignments usually start later on in the syllabus, as they already require a considerable amount of knowledge and skills in the students.
+After soaking up the knowledge through video lectures and reading materials, you are usually given a quiz to test your knowledge.
+Depending on the course, the first learning week might not include a quiz, but every course on Coursera that I’ve seen has included quizzes at some point in the curriculum.
+Peer-graded assignments usually start later in the syllabus, as they already require a considerable amount of knowledge and skills in the student.

 It should be noted, however, that not all of these features are free to access.
-In most cases, auditing an online course on Coursera is free, meaning that you can review all of the learning material at no cost.
+In most cases, auditing an online course on Coursera is free, meaning you can review all the learning material at no cost.
 Auditing, however, does not include quizzes and peer-graded assignments.
-For me personally, the quizzes and assignments are the most fun parts of taking a Coursera course, so it’s a bit of a bummer that they are behind a paywall.
+For me, the quizzes and assignments are the most educational (and fun!) parts of taking a Coursera course, so there is a strong motivating factor to pay for the course.